HOMEOWNERSHIP IN PARTNERSHIP WITH HABITAT FOR HUMANITY

 Habitat for Humanity Province of Quebec builds homes in partnership with qualified families and the community, and then sells the homes at no profit with zero interest mortgages to partnering families.

 In order to be eligible to be considered to buy a Habitat home you must meet the following criteria:

-- THE FINANCIAL CAPACITY TO PAY THE MORTGAGE AND OTHER EXPENSES ASSOCIATED WITH HOMEOWNERSHIP – Your family must have a minimum annual gross income of $37 234.00.
+- THE FINANCIAL CAPACITY TO PAY THE MORTGAGE AND OTHER EXPENSES ASSOCIATED WITH HOMEOWNERSHIP – Your family must have an insufficient minimum annual income.
 Family members must be Canadian citizens or landed immigrants for at least 3 years and at least one member must have at least 2 years of job stability.
 Habitat for Humanity Québecl does not accept families whose only source of income is social assistance or unemployment insurance.
-The maximum gross family income is calculated according to family size and is set according to the Low Income Cut-Off (LICO) levels established by Statistics Canada
+The maximum gross family income is calculated according to family size and is set according to the Low Income Cut-Off (LICO) levels established by Statistics Canada.

 A previous bankruptcy does not disqualify you from becoming a Habitat homeowner; however we require that you be cleared of the bankruptcy for at least 3 years before applying.

 If you wish to learn more about how to become a Habitat homeowner, please download and complete the following Family application form and send it in.

 If you meet the basic criteria you will be invited to attend an orientation session where you will learn more about how Habitat for Humanity Quebec works.